London-based EIIB transitions to asset management model

-London-based European Islamic Investment Bank said on Tuesday it plans to close a proposed 20 million pound ($30.5 million) tender offer for its own shares in May as it transitions into an asset management business model.
+London-based European Islamic Investment Bank EIIB.L said on Tuesday it plans to close a proposed 20 million pound tender offer for its own shares in May as it transitions into an asset management business model.

 In February, the sharia-compliant firm said it had received regulatory approval to relinquish its banking licence and is now an investment firm regulated by the Financial Conduct Authority.